deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_6/result_edc_vc.md

 The MVD implementation uses [Token Based Authentication Service](https://github.com/eclipse-edc/Connector/tree/0bb741787fd0abc2a6a8a883a6fafdbf3b795c29/extensions/common/auth/auth-tokenbased) to secure connector APIs, configured by the key [EDC_API_AUTH_KEY](https://github.com/eclipse-edc/MinimumViableDataspace/blob/9a5f93c89cf5624cc4bf8eaa024a29da9b8e3d12/deployment/assets/env/consumer_connector.env#L15).
 EDC provides an [AuthenticationService](https://github.com/eclipse-edc/Connector/blob/0bb741787fd0abc2a6a8a883a6fafdbf3b795c29/spi/common/auth-spi/src/main/java/org/eclipse/edc/api/auth/spi/AuthenticationService.java#L25) for integrating authentication protection into the APIs.
 Additionally, out-of-the-box extensions are available from EDC [here](https://github.com/eclipse-edc/Connector/tree/0bb741787fd0abc2a6a8a883a6fafdbf3b795c29/extensions/common/auth).

 #### Measured Results
 As mentioned above, EDC provides out-of-the-box extensions for TLS integration and Connector API authentication.
+Based on the criteria outlined in the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section of the test description, the test is assigned the following score:

 **Functional Suitability Quality Metric: 4**